diodonfrost/terraform-aws-lambda-scheduler-stop-start/README.md

 If you are using Terraform 0.11 you can use versions v1.*.

-## Future version v3.*

-*  Multi aws tags support (breaking change)

 ## Features

 *  Aws lambda runtine Python 3.7
 *  ec2 instances scheduling
-*  spot instances scheduling
 *  rds clusters scheduling
 *  rds instances scheduling
 *  autoscalings scheduling
 *  cloudwatch alarm scheduling
 *  Aws CloudWatch logs for lambda

-### Caveats
-You can't stop and start an [Amazon Spot instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/how-spot-instances-work.html) (only the Spot service can stop and start a Spot Instance), but you can reboot or terminate a Spot Instance.
-That why this module support only scheduler action `terminate` for spot instance.

 ## Usage